 A timeline of IBM keyboard history

 [ASK] Herman Hollerith patents the first keypunch (apparatus for perforating record-cards).
-This patent was implemented as the Hollerith 001 Mechanical Card Punch, which upon IBM's founding, became the IBM 001 Mechanical Card Punch and their first product.
+This patent will be implemented as the Hollerith 001 Mechanical Card Punch, which upon IBM's founding, became the IBM 001 Mechanical Card Punch and their first product.

 [1] Jim Ladue and Werner Seydel patent for IBM Germany and IBM United Kingdom a "keyboard divided into two mirror-image fields", an early design for a split-ergonomic keyboard.
 It is intended for typewriters or similar machines, allowing the user to position their arms and hands at more natural positions and rotation.
 Whilst IBM never brought this exact product to market, this patent will be cited by well-known ergonomic keyboard companies such as Kinesis and Maltron (Lillian Malt).